Printfil Manual - How to merge logos and other background image files

 If the path is not specified, PRINTFIL will use the path of the ASCII print-job file (see the FileName setting of PRINTFIL.INI).
 In this way, a UNIX or LINUX application can create the file (for example) /usr/share/printfil/filexx.txt and write only "filexx.bmp" as background image.
 PRINTFIL on a Windows PC will search both files in the same directory (for example F:\PRINTFIL\FILEXX.*).

-While WMF and EMF files will be enlarged to fit the entire page, BMP files will normally be enlarged to "printable" dimensions (i.e. entire page minus the margins previously set).
-In addition, only BMP files can be placed anywhere on the sheet by providing parameters after the file name separated by "pipe" ("|" , ascii 124) , according with the following syntax:
+As we said above, while WMF and EMF files will be enlarged to fit the entire page, the other files will normally be enlarged to "printable" dimensions (i.e. entire page minus the margins previously set).
+In addition, only the other files can be placed anywhere on the sheet by providing parameters after the file name separated by "pipe" ("|" , ascii 124) , according with the following syntax:

 FileName | Top | Left | Width | Height | FromPage | ToPage